aksommerville/spellingbee/README.md

 - - ...the native bit might be in my head.
 - [ ] Egg: web-run has an incorrect CSS size for the canvas
 - [ ] Modifying tool doesn't force a rebuild of custom resources.
-- [x] Make a group for "turn to face hero" and remove that logic from the sprite controllers, a bunch of them do it.
-- [x] Does Mystery Monster log correctly when it wins? ...it logs with its true name, the only time you get to see that.
 - [ ] 2p: Choose an avatar and background.
-- [x] I think it's possible to cheat the flower side quest by dying to warp. ...confirmed.
-- [x] Flags are getting toggled unexpectedly.
-I think only in the editor tool. eg i lost the cemetery book after modifying some unrelated flags.

 ## Dictionary Notes